 We pride ourselves on the quality of our teaching.
 Our staff are active researchers who want to share their enthusiasm for sociology and social policy with you.
 We believe teaching and learning should be both rigorous and enjoyable, and seek to involve students in continually developing our activities.

-As a Birmingham student you are part of an academic elite and will learn from world-leading experts.
-At Birmingham we advocate an enquiry based learning approach, from the outset you will be encouraged to become an independent and self-motivated learner, qualities that are highly sought after by employers.
+From the outset you will be encouraged to become an independent and self-motivated learner.
 We want you to be challenged and will encourage you to think for yourself.

 Your learning will take place in a range of different settings, from scheduled teaching in lectures and small group tutorials, to self-study and peer group learning (for example preparing and delivering presentations with your classmates).

 Our Academic Skills Centre also offers you support with your learning.
 The centre is a place where you can develop your mathematical, academic writing and general academic skills.
 It is the centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
-These range from drop-in sessions with support with mathematics and statistics based problems provided by experienced mathematicians, to workshops on a range of topics including note talking, reading, writing and presentation skills.
+These range from drop-in sessions to workshops on a range of topics including note taking, reading, writing and presentation skills.

 Depending on the modules you select, each week you will have between 12 and 15 hours of lectures and classes, with lecturers on hand to answer additional questions outside of this timeframe.

 Internships and work experience

 We have developed a range of internships and funded work experience placements that will enhance both your professional and personal skills whilst giving you the practical experience that is required by almost all graduate employers.
 In addition to funding and support, we offer unique opportunities to help you to rise above the competition, with global internships and placements available.